USFGDC/TetrisCodeLab/TetrisCodeLab.md

 import pygame
 import sys
 from copy import deepcopy
-from random import choice, randrange      # NEW CODE
+from random import choice      # NEW CODE
 ```

 ```